DND-DRDC-RDDC/OS_PyCoMod/README.md

 The top-level initialization dictionary, *init_mix* in this case, can also contain some special entries to control the run.
 Here, we specify the number of replications with a *_reps* entry and the run duration with an *_end* entry.
 These special keys are prefixed with an underscore.
 This allows the entire model setup to be controlled from the initialization dictionary.

-We can then run the model using the initialization dictionary.
+We can then perform a run using the dictionary to initialize the model.

 ```Python
 mgr.run_mc(m3, init=init_mix, label='My run - mix')